Entertainment News Roundup: UK music entrepreneur Jamal Edwards dies after sudden illness; From UK pubs to U.S. tour: The Longest Johns ride sea shanty craze wave and more | Entertainment

 Entertainment News Roundup: UK music entrepreneur Jamal Edwards dies after sudden illness; From UK pubs to U.S. tour: The Longest Johns ride sea shanty craze wave and more

 Bieber was scheduled to perform as part of his "Justice World Tour" in Las Vegas on Sunday, but the show has been postponed due to his postive COVID test, the report said.
-Iconic Madonna dress and pre-Beatles drum kit go up for auction in California The pink Marilyn Monroe-style dress worn by pop star Madonna in her 1984 "Material Girl" music video and a drum kit used by the prototype Beatles are some of the items going under the hammer at a music memorabilia auction in California.
+The Vikings are back: 'Valhalla' series brings more adventures to screen The new show "Vikings: Valhalla", which premieres on Netflix on Friday, pairs history with drama to narrate Viking adventures from more than 1,000 years ago, starting with a revenge mission against the English throne.

 Following is a summary of current entertainment news briefs.